adaltas/node-nikita/packages/lxd/src/config/device/exists.coffee.md

 # `nikita.lxd.config.device.exists`

-Add devices to containers or profiles.

-## Options

-* `container` (string, required)
-  The name of the container.
-* `device` (string, required)
-  Name of the device in LXD configuration, for example "eth0".
+Check if the device exists in a container.

 ## Callback parameters

 * `err`